Which of the following functional groups is present in alcohols? | Channels for Pearson+

 Identify the functional group associated with alcohols.
 Alcohols are characterized by the presence of a hydroxyl group.

-Recognize that the amino group \((-NH_2)\) is characteristic of amines, the carboxyl group \((-COOH)\) is found in carboxylic acids, and the carbonyl group \((C=O)\) is present in aldehydes and ketones.
+Differentiate the hydroxyl group from other functional groups.
+For example, the carbonyl group (C=O) is found in aldehydes and ketones, the carboxyl group (-COOH) is found in carboxylic acids, and the amino group (-NH2) is found in amines.

+Recognize that the hydroxyl group is responsible for the properties of alcohols, such as their ability to form hydrogen bonds, which affects their boiling points and solubility in water.

-Conclude that the hydroxyl group \((-OH)\) is the functional group present in alcohols, distinguishing them from other organic compounds.
+Conclude that the presence of the hydroxyl group (-OH) is the defining feature of alcohols, distinguishing them from other organic compounds with different functional groups.

 Watch next